 The most famous battle has changed the world.
 The most recognized run on earth.
-The tour that is recognized by most athletes.
+The tour is recognized by most athletes.

-Highlights of Marathon half day private tour
+Highlights of The Marathon and its spirit with Artemida; 4-h private tour

 - Marathon city